peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 2.  **Validation Status**: It then keeps only candidates with a `Status` of `OK` in the validation report.
 This single check implicitly confirms that the candidate has a valid Wikipedia page and a confirmed death date.
 3.  **Birth Time & Year**: It further filters the list to include only those with a validly formatted birth time (`HH:MM`) and a birth year between 1900 and 1999, inclusive.

 This initial filtering pass produces a pool of viable candidates.
+The script then performs the final selection using the eminence scores:
+1.  **Score Check**: It first discards any candidates from the viable pool who do not have an associated eminence score.
+For full transparency, the ARNs of these excluded candidates are saved to `data/reports/missing_eminence_scores.txt`.
-The script then performs the final selection using the eminence scores.
-To ensure a fully deterministic and reproducible outcome, a two-level sorting logic is applied: candidates are first ranked in descending order by their eminence score.
+2.  **Ranking**: To ensure a fully deterministic and reproducible outcome, the remaining candidates are ranked using a two-level sorting logic.
+They are first sorted in descending order by their eminence score.
 To break any ties, candidates with the same score are then sorted in ascending order by their original Astro-Databank Raw Number (ARN).

-Finally, the script selects the **top 5,000** individuals from this ranked list.
-Its output is the `data/adb_filtered_5000.txt` file, which serves as the clean input for the next preparation stage.
+3.  **Selection**: Finally, the script selects the **top 5,000** individuals from this ranked list.

+The script's final output is the `data/adb_filtered_5000.txt` file, which serves as the clean input for the next preparation stage.

 ### Step 3: Formatting for Solar Fire Import